Tuck into the golden crispy gloriousness that is Duck Fat Roast Potatoes.

-Case in point: last week I cooked dinner for two of my favorite foodies.
+Last week, I cooked dinner for two of my favorite foodies.
 As per usual, I made way too much food.
-By the end of the meal, we were all groaning in pain and had barely made a dent.
 But do you know what was completely and totally gone?
 The Duck Fat Roast Potatoes.

-They were so good, we kept talking about them all night long.
+They were so good, we talked about them all night long.
 The next day, I couldn’t stop thinking about them.
 When my best friend asked for the recipe, I knew this would be my next blog post.

 Trust me, if you can roast a chicken, you can roast a duck.
 (On the plus side, ducks are wonderfully fatty so you’ll be sure to end up with lots of duck fat.
 I find 1 roasted duck produces about 1 cup of duck fat.)